hmans/three-elements/site/docs/guide/getting-started.md

 This will import three-elements straight from [jspm](https://jspm.org/)'s wonderful CDN and automatically resolve whatever dependencies it may have, including Three.js itself.

-## Standalone (the non-modern way)
+## Standalone (the old-fashioned way)

-If, for whatever reason, you want to go the old-fashioned UMD route, you can choose to import three-elements from unpkg.
+If, for whatever reason, you want to go the old-fashioned UMD route, you can choose to import three-elements from [unpkg](https://unpkg.com/) (or similar).
 Here, you will have to make sure you're also importing Three.js itself, because unpkg will not resolve dependencies for you automatically:

 ```html
 <script src="https://unpkg.com/three"></script>